Saranga7/SMMALA/README.md

 ### 2️⃣ Download data

+Please place a request for the data with the corresponding author.

-Download the images from [here](https://huggingface.co/datasets/nicoboou/smmala/tree/main).
-Preferably store the images at `preprocessed_data/dataset`, otherwise mandatorily set data.dataset_path in the config.
+Preferably store the images at `preprocessed_data/dataset`, otherwise the user needs to mandatorily set data.dataset_path in the config.

 ### 3️⃣ Setup virtual environment